MoonPoet/xaprb-src/content/blog/charlottesville-white-supremacy.md

 {{< youtube P54sP0Nlngg >}}

+<br>You can also browse [Getty's photos of the event](http://www.gettyimages.com/search/events/775021132).

 I have many more thoughts about what happened in Charlottesville on August 11 and 12 and the days that followed.
 I will stop at this for now, but I will leave you with this closing thought:

-The real plan was not exercise of free speech.
-It was a planned race riot, a show of force, designed to intimidate those who object to white supremacy and racism.
+This rally was not about free speech.
+It was a planned race riot, a show of force designed to intimidate those who object to white supremacy and racism.